Nolitha-Princess/shea-beauty/README.md

 ## General Information
 - This a website for shea beauty.
-- This website will prevent customers going to the shop not knowing what product they will want to buy.
+- This website will prevent customers going to the shop not knowing what products they will want to buy.
 It also gives them the opportunity to know more about it as they can research the product before going to buy it.
-- This is a website allows the customers of the shop to view and see what is instore and can also press a wishlist button to let the shop know what they are interedted in so that the shop can stock.
+- This website allows the customers of the shop to view and see what is instore and can also press a wishlist button to let the shop know what they are interedted in so that the shop can stock.
 - This was our for first website exercise attempt for girlcode learnership programme.